Updated on

 Some spots can move around, while other floaters appear stationary.
-Other people may see flashes of light instead of spots, which can look like someone is turning the light switch on and off.
+Other people may see flashes of light instead of spots, as if someone is turning the light switch on and off.

 Eye floaters can take on many forms.
 Some of these different shapes include: